ViennaTools/ViennaLS/README.md

 git clone https://github.com/ViennaTools/ViennaLS.git
 cd ViennaLS

-cmake -B build -DCMAKE_INSTALL_PREFIX=/path/to/your/custom/install/ cmake --install build
+cmake -B build -D CMAKE_INSTALL_PREFIX=/path/to/your/custom/install/ cmake --install build
 ```

 This will install the necessary headers and CMake files to the specified path.
-If DCMAKE_INSTALL_PREFIX is not specified, it will be installed to the standard path for your system, usually /usr/local/ .
+If `CMAKE_INSTALL_PREFIX` is not specified, it will be installed to the standard path for your system, usually `/usr/local/`.

 ## Installing without VTK